sarahciston/codingcare/posts/0critintro.md

 >"an object or thing is not as important as one's relationship to it. [...] reality *is* relationships or sets of relationships." [@wilsonResearchCeremonyIndigenous2008, 73]

 Fundamentally reorienting our understanding of objects and knowledge and ourselves as consituted by our relationships necessarily also reorients our work and the forms it takes, in deeply formative ways.
 Re-prioritizing relationships fundamentally reshapes the forms and functions of research, artmaking, valuemaking, worldmaking.
 To see form (shape, object) as relation (connection) is to position it in time and place.
 It is also to take "form" from its noun form (shape, object) into its verb form (mold, press, begin to exist).
 [As Erin Manning says of the spiral, it is "more duration than form" [@manningAlwaysMoreOne2013].]
 Like all verbs, then, the verb form implies subjects — the entities enacting and impressing a form into being, responsible for it, caring for it.
 Relationships.
 [This negates object-oriented ontologies and object-oriented programs that want to encapsulate and abstract away objects' entanglements with the world.]

+>"There can, of course, be no knots without the performance of knotting: we should therefore commence with the verb 'to knot' and view knotting as an activity of which 'knots' are the emergent outcomes.
+Thus conceived, knotting is about how contrary forces of tension and friction, as in pulling tight, are generative of new forms.
+And it is about how forms are held in place within such a force-field or, in short, about 'making things stick'.
+Accordingly, our focus should be on forces and materials rather than form and content."
+(Ingold 2015, 18)

 To frame research through relationships is also to foreground accountability by asking, as Shawn Wilson offers in *Research Is Ceremony*, "What am I contributing or giving back to the relationship?
 Is the sharing, growth and learning that is taking place reciprocal?"
 Wilson says that in an Indigenous Research Paradigm, "What is more important and meaningful is fulfilling a role and obligations in the research relationship—that is, being accountable to your relations" [-@wilsonResearchCeremonyIndigenous2008].